Skip to main content

 1 mentions Positive Neutral Negative

-Character development is praised for its excellent design, with each necromancer offering a unique playstyle and a diverse, engaging variety of units that keep gameplay fresh and interesting.
+Character development is praised for its excellent design, with each necromancer offering a unique playstyle and varied units that keep gameplay engaging and fresh.

 • “Character design is excellent, each necromancer has their own unique playstyle and unit variety never gets boring.”